danielgraviet/graviet.io/README.md

 ---
 ```

-4. Keep these fields valid because the current loader expects them:
+4. Generate these fields intentionally because the current loader and blog UI expect them:
-   - `title`: required
-   - `slug`: recommended and should match the URL segment
+   - `title`: required; create a clear, publication-ready title that reflects the actual argument of the post
+   - `slug`: required in practice; use a lowercase, hyphenated URL slug that matches the filename
-   - `excerpt`: recommended and used on blog cards and metadata
+   - `excerpt`: required in practice; write a concise 1-2 sentence summary that will appear on the blog card and in metadata
-   - `publishedAt`: required in ISO-like date form `YYYY-MM-DD`
+   - `publishedAt`: required; set the publish date in `YYYY-MM-DD` form
-   - `tags`: array of short strings
+   - `tags`: required in practice; add a short array of relevant tags based on the post topic
+5. When generating metadata, the agent should:
+   - infer a strong title from the essay rather than copying a weak placeholder
+   - choose a slug that is stable, descriptive, and URL-safe
+   - write an excerpt that summarizes the actual thesis or topic of the piece
+   - set `publishedAt` to the intended publish date
+   - choose tags that are specific to the subject matter, not generic filler
-5. Preserve body content as plain markdown.
+6. Preserve body content as plain markdown.
 The site converts markdown to HTML with `remark` and renders it through [`src/components/MarkdownRenderer.tsx`](/Users/danielgraviet/Desktop/projects/graviet.io/src/components/MarkdownRenderer.tsx).
-6. Do not add any manual route registration for normal posts.
+7. Do not add any manual route registration for normal posts.
 In the current architecture, discovery is automatic from the files in `content/posts/`.
+8. Before finishing, confirm the post has both:
+   - well-structured markdown body formatting
+   - complete frontmatter with `title`, `slug`, `excerpt`, `publishedAt`, and `tags`
-7. Verify the result:
+9. Verify the result:
    - Run `bun lint`
    - Run `bun dev`
    - Check the post appears on `/blog`